MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ### Create Container <!--2-->

 At the time of TP4, Hyper-V containers must use a Nano Server Core OS Image.
-To validate that the Nano Server OS image has been installed on the Container Host, use the `Get-ContainerImage` command.
+To validate that the Nano Server OS image has been installed, use the `Get-ContainerImage` command.

 ```powershell
 Get-ContainerImage